polkadot-developers/polkadot-docs/polkadot-protocol/basics/chain-data.md

 ## Understand Metadata

 Polkadot SDK-based blockchain networks are designed to expose their runtime information, allowing developers to learn granular details regarding pallets, RPC calls, and runtime APIs.
 The metadata also exposes their related documentation.
-The chain's metadata is SCALE-encoded, allowing for the development of browser-based, mobile, or desktop applications to support the chain's runtime upgrades seamlessly.
+The chain's metadata is [SCALE-encoded](https://docs.substrate.io/reference/scale-codec/){target=\_blank}, allowing for the development of browser-based, mobile, or desktop applications to support the chain's runtime upgrades seamlessly.
 It is also possible to develop applications compatible with multiple Polkadot SDK-based chains simultaneously.

 ## Expose Runtime Information as Metadata